oa-333/elog/README.md

 - Logging to file, optionally with file segmentation
 - Logging to syslog, stderr, and/or stdout
 - Asynchronous logging
+- Almost fully configurable from configuration file (i.e. string property map)
+- Connectivity to Kafka (Linux only)
+- Connectivity to PostgreSQL (Linux, MinGW)
-- Connectivity to Kafka, PostgreSQL, SQLite (experimental MySQL)
+- Connectivity to SQLite (Windows, Linux, MinGW)
+- Connectivity to MySQL (experimental, Windows only)

 Additional features: